abhi3700/My_Learning-Rust/README.md

 - [calamine](https://github.com/tafia/calamine)
 - [DSLCad](https://github.com/DSchroer/dslcad): DSLCad is a programming language & interpreter for building 3D models.
 - [Implementation of the Ethereum precompiled contracts in Rust](https://github.com/ewasm/ewasm-precompiles)
+- [A new markup-based typesetting system that is powerful and easy to learn] (https://github.com/typst/typst)

 ## [C++ vs Rust](./cpp_vs_rust.md)